3 Cool Halloween Alternatives Without Cutting the Halloween Costumes Out!

 If you, your family, or your ministry has a theme in mind that is compatible with your religion, throw a party based on it.
 Themes come in all different kinds, from the aforementioned country/Western, Italian, or movie.
 Invite your family, friends, and co-workers and tell them to dress in theme-specific costumes as long as they are modest.

-Considering that October 31st lies before All Saints' Day, churches would most likely have participants dress up as saints or Biblical characters, like Saint Mark and Jesus Christ Himself.
+Considering that October 31st lies before All Saints' Day, some churches would most likely have participants dress up as saints or Biblical characters, like Saint Mark and Jesus Christ Himself.

 Alternative #3: Fall Festivals